tosdr/tosdr-build/README.md

 Build
 =====
 Most of the website's source files are located in the src/ directory (although unfortunately some of it is still intermingled with the build files).

+To build:

+1. Make sure you have the git [submodule](http://www.git-scm.com/book/en/Git-Tools-Submodules) in the dist/ folder and that it is up-to-date (i.e. by running `git submodule add https://github.com/tosdr/tosdr.org.git dist` then `cd dist && git pull`).

-These source files are used to generate the contents of the [tosdr.org repository](https://github.com/tosdr/tosdr.org), which are placed in the dist/ folder.
-If you want to make changes, you can do so as follows:
+    The source files are used to generate the content of the [tosdr.org repository](https://github.com/tosdr/tosdr.org), which are placed in the dist/ folder.

-1. Make sure that repository is checked out and up-to-date as a [submodule](http://www.git-scm.com/book/en/Git-Tools-Submodules) in the dist/ folder (i.e. by running `git submodule add https://github.com/tosdr/tosdr.org.git dist`).
 2. Run `npm install` in the root of this repository to make sure you have the required packages.
 3. Make the changes you wish to make to the source files in this repository.
 4. Run `grunt` in the root of this repository.